-Java Swing with GitHub Codespaces
+Java Swing with GitHub Codespace

 Due to the limitation imposed by repl.it, I had to find another alternative for creating a web interface for developing Java Swing applications.
 Through my research and experimentation, I was able to get Java Swing (Graphics) working.
 As a computer science teacher, this became an important resource for my students, especially those needing a web interface for writing such a program.
 I hope this resource serves you well.